rrwick/Badread/README.md

 ...
 ```

-An example eukaryote genome reference FASTA might look like this:
+A eukaryote genome reference FASTA might look like this:
 ```
 >chromosome_I depth=1.0
 CCACACCACACCCACACACCCACACACCACACCACACACCACACCACACCCACACACACACATCCTAACA